danjac/radiofeed-app/README.md

 A `Makefile` has been provided to help with setting up your local development environment:

 * `make install`: download and install front and backend dependencies
-* `make db`: run migrations and load sample fixtures
+* `make dbinstall`: run migrations and load sample fixtures
 * `make test`: run unit tests
 * `make update`: update all dependencies to latest available versions
-* `make watch`: compile JavaScript and CSS assets on the fly
+* `make npmwatch`: compile JavaScript and CSS assets on the fly
 * `make serve`: run Django development server

 If you are running several of these operations simultaneously you should use a multiplexer such as Tmux.